How to make fried cabbage and bacon. Expect perfectly crisp-tender texture and a lot of flavor.

 What to do with leftovers

-Leftover fried cabbage and bacon reheats beautifully in a skillet over medium heat.
+Leftovers reheat beautifully in a skillet over medium heat.
 You may want to add a knob of butter to the frying pan for extra flavor and also to create a nice caramelization.
 Sometimes the reheated version seems to taste even better than the just prepared dish!

 Try folding the reheated cabbage into mashed potatoes for a Colcannon inspired dish.

 Finally, it makes a wonderful filling for savory strudels like this one or Asian style fried rolls.
+If you want to use the leftovers for this purpose after a week or longer then use a freezer-safe container to freeze it and thaw in the fridge the night before.

 You Might Also Like